Programs & Goals

 • Craft better policies to balance transportation infrastructure and property development.
 These include continuing to rebuild salvageable roads and replace aging roadways beyond repair while incorporating bicycle and pedestrian connectivity.

-• Continue our partnership with DCTA to ensure our 1/2 cent sales tax – $14 million/year to DCTA – is spent for efficient, cost-effective and convenient public transportation.
-Today, GoZone, DCTA’s highly successful, on-demand service, is moving more than four times the number of riders that use Denton Connect Bus routes.
+• Continue our partnership with DCTA to ensure our 1/2 cent sales tax – $18 million/year to DCTA – is spent for efficient, cost-effective and convenient public transportation.
+Today, GoZone, DCTA’s highly successful, on-demand service, is providing data that maximizes ridership through efficient integration of fixed bus routes and GoZone ridership zones.Recognize that A-Train ridership will grow only when convenient, frequent connectivity between DCTA and DART is available.

 Affordable Housing

-• Create a City-created Public Financing Corporation (PFC) to partner with affordable housing developers seeking state tax credits.
+• Created a City-created Public Financing Corporation (PFC) to partner with affordable housing developers seeking state tax credits.
 This partnership will allow the City to have more input on rental rates and the size and number of affordable units.
 A PFC will allow us to tailor our affordable housing projects to specific needs of our community, instead of just having to agree to that offered by the developer.

 Those Experiencing Homelessness